WokLibCodeClub/Hello-Python/step4/step4.md

 1. the word ```for```
 2. the name of a *variable* to be used in the loop
 3. the word ```in```
-4. a list, or a label pointing to a list
+4. a list, or a variable name pointing to a list
 5. a colon ```:```

 To demonstrate this we will go to the end of the Sorting Hat programme.
 Type this code at the end: